tngreene/XPlane2Blender-docs/v3.4/settings_reference/34_scene_settings.md

 A root object cannot contain a root object.

 ##### Example Workflow
 An example use of this workflow is an airplane with many parts.
 An airplane may have more than 20 parts, and much of them are nestled together making it hard to work on the model without hiding many parts of it.
-It would be very annoying to have to continually enable and disable the Blender Object Visibility Layers to make each component export which, fortunately, is not necissary in "Root Object" mode.
+It would be very annoying to have to continually enable and disable the Blender Object Visibility Layers to make each component export which, fortunately, is not necessary in "Root Object" mode.
 You are free to use that feature of Blender however you wish.

 ### Compile Normal-Textures
 **Shown always, only affects layers where ``Autodetect Textures`` is on.
 On by default**.
 A checkbox which turns on or off the compiling of normal textures from existing normal and/or specular textures as needed.
 Given a detected normal texture, specular texture, or both, XPlane2Blender will create a combined image and save it to disk (with the suffix "_nm", "_nm_spec", or "_spec" depending on what was used in the generated file).
 This will be referenced in the OBJ as a replacement for the regular normal or draped normal file.